kim-sunghoon/PReNet/README.md

-## Raindrop-removal Project
+## CSED 441 Final Project (Fall, 2019)

-Progressive Image Deraining Networks: A Better and Simpler Baseline
+## Attention and Progressive Network Based Raindrop-Removal From a Single Image
+by Sunghoon Kim (20182560) and Jooyeong Yun (20160185)

 ### Abstract
+test

 ## Prerequisites
 - Python 3.6, PyTorch >= 0.4.0